thomasbertelsen/digitalgarden/content/index.md

 Generally this user interface is supported by myself (Thomas Bertelsen), but you can easily join on invite if you are willing to pay 50 kr per month.

+If you are interested in seeing ongoing projects head over to [[01 Project management/index|Projects overview]]

+If you are interested in recommended reading or how to set up something head over to [[03 Resources/index|Resources Overview]]